 If both is true, that’s when you get blazing fast queries and throughput.
 To apply the new settings, you need to create a new parameter group with the Redshift console.
-But finding the right slot count and memory is a little bit like trying to look into a black box.

 How to find the right slot count and memory percentage for your WLM queues

 With your new WLM configuration and SQA and Concurrency Scaling enabled, all that’s left now is to find the right slot count and memory percentage for your queues.